Effects of magnetic perturbations and radiation on the runaway avalanche

-Therefore we treat this with a simplified approach, where $U = E - \Bar{E}_c^{\text{eff}}$ which is similar to the advection in momentum space given by \cite{helander2000suppression}, modified to include the effects of an increased critical electric field due to screening.
-In the previous section, the full $U$ model approached this one in the limit of large electric fields and was in general seen to underestimate the effect of diffusion.
+We therefore treat this with a simplified approach, taking $U = E - \Bar{E}_c^{\text{eff}}$ which is similar to the advection in momentum space given by \cite{helander2000suppression}, modified to include the effects of an increased critical electric field due to screening.
+In this model, the advection in momentum-space does not vanish, and in the previous section, we saw that the full $U$ approaches this in the limit of large electric field.
 As this model does not treat the effects of radiation correctly, it may be seen as a better approximation significantly below $\pmax$.
-As the assumed transport coefficients and particle density decrease with momentum, these lower energy scales are anyway expected to dominate the transport.
-We also demonstrate explicitly the weak sensitivity of the results to $p_*$.
+As the assumed transport coefficients and particle density decrease with momentum in avalanche dominated scenarios, these lower energy scales are anyway expected to dominate the transport here.
+We will also demonstrate explicitly the weak sensitivity of the results to $p_*$.

 Given this model for $U$, the zeroth order solution given by neglecting the transport, so the solutions at different radii are independent, is

 which is consistent with the incoming runaway electron flux $\gamma_r \nRE$ and respects the definition of $\nRE$ in \eqref{eq:def_nRE}.
 Under the assumption that the radial transport is small this distribution may be used to evaluate the transport term.
 Integrating equation \eqref{eq:radiative_diffe_equation} over $p$ then gives